 - For adults, vision disabilities are one of the top 10 disabilities in the United States.

-Eye issues are common.
-Many are treatable and even preventable with regular and routine care.
+Poor eyesight is common.
+Many conditions causing poor eye sight are treatable and even preventable with regular and routine eye care.

-Vision Issues Can Have an Impact on Your Mental Health
+Poor Vision Can Have an Impact on Your Mental Health

 Struggling to see clearly can make everyday life harder.
-Reading, watching TV, recognizing faces, and daily life tasks can all be more difficult with vision issues.
+Reading, watching TV, recognizing faces, and daily life tasks can all be more difficult with poor vision.
 These difficulties can lead to depression, anxiety, and social withdrawal.